rmit-wgbowley/APU/README.md

 ### LLC-HVS & LLC-LVS Boards

-> *(Dependency).
-The LLC-HVS and LLC-LVS are dependent on the implementation of the magnetic passives.*
+> *(Work in progress).
+The LLC-HVS and LLC-LVS are currently being designed and implemented.*

 #### Proposed Topology